Enterprise M3 electric vehicle pilot

 As these proposals include changes to parking enforcement, this consultation will take the form of a Traffic Regulation Order process, which will include the advertisement of the proposed parking changes for a period of 21 days.
 Street notices will be placed at the proposed charging point sites with current on-street parking to inform drivers using these bays and information cards being hand delivered to adjacent households and businesses.

-The consultations on charging point sites will coincide with consultations on wider proposed changes to parking in these areas, which had been set to take place between October and November 2020.
+The consultations on charging point sites will coincide with consultations on wider proposed changes to parking in these areas.